Tekken 8

 fan-favorite fighters will receive a ton of upgrades, new moves, insane new

-combos, and more personality than they've ever shown before.
-TEKKEN 8 will be the first game in the entire series to
+combo possibilities, and more personality than they've ever shown before.
+Also, TEKKEN 8

 |